ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

 Requests beacon block headers from the peer starting from `(start_root, start_slot)`.
 The response MUST contain no more than `max_headers` headers. `skip_slots` defines the maximum number of slots to skip between blocks.
-For example, requesting blocks starting at slots `2` a `skip_slots` value of `2` would return the blocks at `[2, 4, 6, 8, 10]`.
+For example, requesting blocks starting at slots `2` a `skip_slots` value of `1` would return the blocks at `[2, 4, 6, 8, 10]`.
 In cases where a slot is empty for a given slot number, the closest previous block MUST be returned.
 For example, if slot `4` were empty in the previous example, the returned array would contain `[2, 3, 6, 8, 10]`.
 If slot three were further empty, the array would contain `[2, 6, 8, 10]` - i.e., duplicate blocks MUST be collapsed.
+A `skip_slots` value of `0` returns all blocks.

 The function of the `skip_slots` parameter helps facilitate light client sync - for example, in [#459](https://github.com/ethereum/eth2.0-specs/issues/459) - and allows clients to balance the peers from whom they request headers.
 Clients could, for instance, request every 10th block from a set of peers where each per has a different starting block in order to populate block data.